Beadwork Celebrates Over 20 Years of Publication

 Over forty years ago, Linda Ligon founded Interweave on her dining room table.
 Handwoven, Spin-Off, and PieceWork were born.
-Twenty years ago, Beadwork was launched as a special newsstand-only issue and was so successful that it soon became a regular quarterly subscription magazine.
+Over twenty years ago, Beadwork was launched as a special newsstand-only issue and was so successful that it soon became a regular quarterly subscription magazine.

-Beadwork’s October/November 2017 issue commemorates twenty years of publication with a special section highlighting memories, remarkable covers, contests, and more.
-Be sure to pick up a copy at your favorite bead shop or in the Interweave Store here.
-To continue with our celebration, we thought it would be fun to share a few facts and figures from our twenty-year history!
+Beadwork’s October/November 2017 issue commemorated twenty years of publication with a special section highlighting memories, remarkable covers, contests, and more.
+To continue with our celebration, we thought it would be fun to share a few facts and figures from our history!

 Beadwork covers through the years

 Unless you’ve been a reader from the very beginning, you might be surprised to learn that beaded jewelry isn’t the only thing that has graced the cover of Beadwork magazine throughout its history.
 The most unusual object?
 Well, we think it’s a tie between the beaded spice bottles (Spring 1999) and the beaded kaleidoscopes (October/November 2001).
 One thing’s for sure, there has been no shortage of creativity on the part of our talented contributors.

 Speaking of jewelry, can you guess what’s been featured on more covers than anything else?

 - Bracelets have been the star of the most covers, with a total of 50!

 - Necklaces come in a close second, with a total of 40 covers.